← Back to research

 • Mac-native app for running multiple coding agents in parallel on isolated worktrees

-• Supports Claude Code and Codex; uses your existing subscriptions (no additional model costs)
+• Supports Claude Code, Codex, and Cursor; uses your existing subscriptions (no additional model costs)

 • Local-first: all code stays on your machine, agents work in git worktrees